JuliKrue/ngGirls-ToDoList/README.md

 ## Result

-* the finishes application shows a Todo-List
+* the finished application shows a Todo-List
 * Lets you add or delete items
 * Edit titles of existing items
 * The list is saved in the browseer's local storage